 Onion allergy is a type of allergy in which an individual is allergic to the onion and may suffer from symptoms such as rashes, itching, diarrhea, swelling in the lips, nausea, mouth and gum blisters, burning sensation on the mouth, sore throat, burps, etc.

 In severe allergic condition, an individual may suffer from life-threatening anaphylactic shock.

 This test is performed to check whether an individual is allergic to onion or not.
 The doctor may ask you to undergo this test if you are suffering from symptoms such as burning sensation on the mouth, sore throat, burps, rashes, itching, diarrhea, swelling in the lips, nausea, mouth and gum blisters, etc.

-No special preparation is needed for Allergy Onion Enzyme Assay.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Onion Enzyme Assay.
+No special preparation is needed for Allergy Onion Enzyme Assay Blood.
+Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Onion Enzyme Assay Blood.
 Your doctor depending on your condition will give specific instructions.

 The test results may be different depending on gender, age, and health conditions.
 Inform your doctor if you have any other allergies.